Programs of Study in Music

-- Teacher Education in either choral or instrumental music—or both!
+- Educator Preparation in either choral or instrumental music—or both!

-- Emphasis on student success from basic Music Fundamentals course work through all levels of Theory and Sight Singing
+- Emphasis on student success from basic music fundamentals through all levels of theory and sight-singing.

-- Numerous practice studios in Smith Music Building
+- Numerous practice studios in Smith Hall, dedicated to the fine arts.

-- Excellent placement rates into graduate music programs
+- Assistance with placement into graduate programs or employment.

-- Successful graduates who are professional musicians in the areas of performance, education, music therapy, and fine arts administration
+- Successful graduates who are professional musicians in the areas of performance, education, music therapy, worship leadership, and fine arts administration.

-- Deeper studies through the Hobbs Honors Program
+- Study in the Hobbs Honors Program for qualified students.

 Members of the music faculty at Huntingdon are active professional musicians participating in community musical venues such as the Montgomery Symphony Orchestra, the Montgomery Chorale, Montgomery Brass, Montgomery Madrigal Voices, and Cloverdale Wind Ensemble.
 The music faculty also serve as guest performers, conductors, adjudicators, and clinicians throughout Alabama and the Southeast.